awsdocs/aws-cloudformation-user-guide/doc_source/quickref-efs.md

 ```
 AWSTemplateFormatVersion: '2010-09-09'
 Description: This template creates an Amazon EFS file system and mount target and
-  associates it with Amazon EC2 instances in an Auto Scaling group. **WARNING** This
+  associates it with Amazon EC2 instances in an Auto Scaling group. **WArnING** This
   template creates Amazon EC2 instances and related resources.
 You will be billed
   for the AWS resources used if you create a stack from this template.
 Parameters: